giantswarm/docs/src/content/support/p1-process/index.md

 last_review_date: 2023-05-02
 ---

 After years of handling critical enterprise workloads in production, we have hardened our incident process based on our learnings.
 In this document we focus on critical incidents, called `Priority 1` (P1) incidents, though some of the steps could be part of regular incidents too.

-Giant Swarm classify incidents in a simple manner, critical incidents when a production system is impaired or regular incidents which have a straightforward process.
+Giant Swarm classifies incidents as being either critical or routine.
+Critical incidents are those which impair a customer production system.
+Routine incidents are all other regular incidents which don't impact production and which have a straightforward process.

 ## Separation of Responsibilities